 Yes, it's finally time!
 You're going on vacation!
 A well-deserved holiday full of doing absolutely nothing.
 First you have to get there, though.
 You've done everything you can to get to the airport on time.
 You’ve packed your suitcase two days in advance.
 And just to be on the safe side, you took the train to the airport an hour earlier… only to find out that your flight has been delayed by 3 hours.

 After 4 coffees and listening to the same playlist twice, it becomes increasingly difficult to stay in your pre-holiday zen mode.
 Fortunately, the EU has come up with something to alleviate the pain.
 If your flight is delayed, cancelled or overbooked, you are entitled to compensation.
+This service checks if you are entitled to any compensation and tries to claim it back for you, by only charging a percentage of the compensation as a commission fee.
+The service is no cure, no pay, so it might be worth checking.

 Food, drinks, accommodation or your money back